Artist Kira Somerset's sculptural painting installation of Sublime Womanhood front view

 Sublime Womanhood II

-2025, installation, sculpted acrylic paint rocks, foil leaf, dollhouse, 120 × 105 × 128 cm
+Installation: sculpted acrylic paint rocks, glitter, and dollhouse, 120 × 105 × 128 cm

 Inspired by Aisha Ibrahim Duhulow, a 13-year-old Somali girl who was gang-raped and then stoned to death for "adultery" in 2008.
 This piece remembers her, and speaks to the abuse endured by girls punished for surviving.